-PCP isn’t the only option available when financing a car, and there are a number of other options which could be more suited to your requirements.
+A PCP isn’t the only option available when financing a car; several other options may better suit your needs:

-You will rent the car over specified period of time, which is usually 24, 36 or 48 months.
-Unlike PCP, you don’t have the option to purchase the car at the end of the contract and will need to hand the car back to the finance provider.
-The deposit and monthly costs are generally lower than the same car on PCP, and motorists have the option of adding a maintenance agreement that can cover costs for servicing, glass damage, new tyres and annual car tax.
-PCH is not suitable for those who want to own a car, want the flexibility of changing their car mid-way through the contract or drive long distances on a regular basis.
+You will rent the car for a specified period, which is usually 24, 36 or 48 months.
+Unlike a PCP, you don’t have the option to purchase the car at the end of the contract and will need to hand the car back to the finance provider.
+The deposit and monthly costs are generally lower than the same car on a PCP and motorists have the option of adding a maintenance agreement that covers costs for servicing, glass damage, new tyres and annual car tax.
+A PCH is not suitable for motorists who want to own a car or change it midway through their contract.
+Regular long-distance driving is also unsuitable on a PCH contract.

-Similar to a personal loan, Hire Purchase (HP) requires you to make regular monthly payments and you own the car at the end of the agreed term, without a balloon payment.
-The main differences are that you don’t own the car until you have made all of the monthly repayments, and you will have to pay a deposit at the beginning of the term.
+Similar to a personal loan, a HP requires you to make regular monthly payments and you own the car at the end of the agreed term, without a balloon payment.
+The main differences are that you don’t own the car until you have made all of the monthly repayments and you will have to pay a deposit at the beginning of the term.
 On the other hand, you are more likely to be accepted for a HP agreement than a personal loan due to less risk for the finance company.
-Advantages include being able to return the vehicle after 50% of the payments have been made, and most dealerships will arrange the finance on your behalf.
+Advantages include returning the vehicle after 50% of the payments have been made and most dealerships will arrange the finance on your behalf.

 A popular means of finance where you will have full ownership of a car.
-If you choose a personal loan you will also become a cash buyer, which may help you negotiate a better deal.
+If you choose a personal loan, you will also become a cash buyer, which may help you negotiate a better deal.
 To get a loan with a low APR and limit your repayments, you will need to have a good credit rating.
-Unlike PCP, you could be affected by depreciation, meaning that you owe more on the car than it’s worth.
-This isn’t the case with PCP as you don’t own the car until all repayments have been made.
+Unlike PCP, the car will be affected by depreciation, so you’ll owe more on the car than it’s worth.
+This isn’t the case with a PCP, as you don’t own the car until all repayments have been made.